STASYA00/iaacTemplate/instructions.md

 ## Intro

 It would have been great if everyone could make a website and a demo of their projects - but it's a dream version of this course :wink:. __The MVP__ is for everyone to have a github repo with a project description and a notebook with the code.
 This way the projects will be presentable to the wider audience and easier to share:star:.
-We will then collect the projects under an organization.
+We will then collect the projects under a GitHub organization.

 ## Getting started